yamini8309/M2_EMBEDDED-PROJECT/1_Abstract/README.md

  The GSM modem receives this message and intimates the same to the microcontroller.
  Now it is the job of the controller to switch ON/OFF the corresponding devices in accordance with the received password.
+ If the password entered is wrong, the system alerts the buzzer immediately.
+ This method of operating the appliances helps in providing security to the devices and also power is saved up to some extent.
+ A buzzer will be interfaced to the controller for providing warning sounds.
+ A 16X2 LCD will be interfaced to the controller to display the status of the loads.
+ This project uses regulated 5V, 500mA power supply.
+Unregulated 12V DC is used for relay.
+ 7805 three terminal voltage regulator is used for voltage regulation.
+Bridge type full wave rectifier is used to rectify the ac output of secondary of 230/12V step down transformer.